natancabral/shell-script-to-install-multiple-packages/README.md

 # Shell Script to Install Multiple Packages
-Easy to use Bash Script to Install components stack on Debian distro / Ubuntu / Mint.
+Easy to use Bash Script to Install components stack on **Debian distro / Ubuntu / Mint**.
 ## How to Install
-####  Debian distro / Ubuntu / Mint
 Root permission, but no necessery:

 ```